 October 18, 2022: Kalapuyans of the Central Willamette Valley: History and Culture, presented by David Lewis, PhD (Click on the link above to view a recording of this Zoom webinar!)

 December 14, 2022: Living with Fire in the Luckiamute: Wildfire History and Futures, presented by Aaron Groth (Click on the link above to view a recording of this live event!)
-January 25, 2023: Pleistocene Paleoecology in the Mid-Willamette Valley - A Ghost Story, presented by Aubrey Cloud (Click the link above for details and registration information!)
-February 23, 2023: Beaver Ecology and Restoration, presented by Brian Bangs (stay tuned for more details!) |
+January 25, 2023: Pleistocene Paleoecology in the Mid-Willamette Valley - A Ghost Story, presented by Aubrey Cloud (Click the link above to view a recording of this live event!)
+March 16, 2023: Beaver Adaptation and Ecology or...
+"How to Beaver," presented by Brian Bangs (Click the link above to view a recording of this live event!) |

 Date & time are your choice!